Angelo942/gdb_plus/README.md

 **Warning**
 * If the tracee stopped with a SIGSTOP gdb may bug a bit and you may need `force=True` to make it continue correctly
 * pwndbg can not handle multi-process applications and this section is only possible in native gdb or with GEF
-* Handleling multiple processes in the same debugger instead of splitting them may cause problems whith the waits
+* Handling multiple processes in the same debugger instead of splitting them may cause problems with the waits

 ## Call functions